ephrem1011/Bank_database/README.md

-This is a simple bank database created by me for educational purpose.
+This is Mysql code for a sample bank database.